UvMidnight/Total-Tinkers/README.md

 Total Tinkers is a mod that aims to add in more to tinkers construct.
 It aims to add in the 1.7 tinkers weapons, reimagined for 1.12.

 Total Tinkers is under the <a href="https://tldrlegal.com/license/mit-license"> MIT License</a>.
-I don't particularly care what you do, althought it would be cool to see if you use my garbage code.
+I don't particularly care what you do, althought it would be cool to know if you use my code.

 <h2>TODO:</h2>